WHDLoad can be started from the command line (CLI/Shell) or from the Workbench.

 NoFlushMem/S Normally WHDLoad flushes the

 memory at startup to get as much free memory as possible for the Preload/S operation.
-That will remove all unused ressources
+That will remove all unused resources

-the memory.
-It may be used on systems with much free memory to avoid reloading
+flush the memory.
+It may be used on systems with a lot of free memory to avoid

 NoMemReverse/S If that option is activated